top of page

 End-to-End Tests (E2E)

-The practical balance: many unit tests, fewer integration tests, a small number of critical E2E tests.
-This is sometimes called the testing pyramid, and the shape exists for a reason.
-Each layer up costs more and runs slower.
-Invest heavily at the bottom.
+That ordering — many unit, fewer integration, a handful of E2E — is the testing pyramid, and it's shaped that way because every level up costs more and runs slower.
+Invest at the bottom.

 Manual vs. Automated Testing